-I am the Social Secretary of the Women in Network Science Society (WiNS) which aims to foster opportunities for the education, employment, and career advancement of under-represented genders in network science.
-Reach out to me if you want to participate in events, want to know more about the society or have any other suggestions or requests!
+I am the Social Secretary of the Women in Network Science Society and founding member of Women in AI Aachen.
+Reach out to me if you want to participate in events, want to know more about the societies or have any other suggestions or requests!

 MSc in Mathematical Modelling and Scientific Computing, 2019